Sink or Swim

 - Did you think the boat would hold the balls?

-- How much do you think attitude effects outcome?
+- How much do you think attitude affects the outcome?

 - The next time you get discouraged will you remember the boat?